sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 WordPress allows visitors to easily interact with your website.
 Unfortunately, it's too easy.

-Because WordPress' comment system is open, it attracts unwanted comments.
+Because WordPress's comment system is open, it attracts unwanted comments.
 Such comments are often automatically inserted to share backlinks.
 Websites with spammy content are rendered as low-quality by users and search engines alike.

 To reduce comment spam, you could manually moderate the comments, but this is very time-consuming.
 Luckily, the Honeypot extension stops automatically inserted comments, saving you loads of time while improving SEO.